guilherme-fr/Couriers-Fleet-Churn-Prediction/README.txt

 Instructions:

-- To run the jupyter notebooks, the files "Courier_lifetime_data.csv" and "Courier_weekly_data.csv" must be in the same folder of the jupyter notebook.
+- To run the jupyter notebooks, the files "Courier_lifetime_data.csv" and "Courier_weekly_data.csv" must be in the "datasets" folder of the project.

 - The python scripts "courier_data_manager.py", "data_visualization_util.py" and "modeling_helper.py" must
-be in the same folder of the jupyter notebook as well.
+be in the same folder of the jupyter notebook.